Get a customized checklist tailored to your business and challenge.

 Name recognition, free promotion and greater perceived prominence are just a few benefits of getting an honor.

 We want to be your connection to Kansas City entrepreneurship.
-Call 816-235-6500 or email us to talk to our Resource Navigators about how to grow your business or to learn how to connect with KC entrepreneurship.
+Call 816-235-6500 or email us to talk to our Network Navigators about how to grow your business or to learn how to connect with KC entrepreneurship.

 4747 Troost Ave.